privacy-scaling-explorations/mixer/README.md

 [here](https://hackmd.io/qlKORn5MSOes1WtsEznu_g).

 This mixer is highly experimental and not yet audited.
 Do not use it to mix real funds yet.
-It only supports Kovan ETH for now.
+It have been tested on Ganache, Kovan ETH, Ropsten ETH.
 Get Kovan ETH from a faucet [here](https://faucet.kovan.network/) or [here](https://gitter.im/kovan-testnet/faucet).